apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 Prerequisites
 ~~~~~~~~~~~~~

-To complete this runbook you'll need the following items:
+To complete this guide you'll need the following items:

 #.
 At least one computer which supports and has enabled hardware virtualization.

 #.
-An `CentOS 7.5 x86_64 install ISO, on bootable media
+An `CentOS 7.7 x86_64 install ISO, on bootable media
    <http://mirrors.kernel.org/centos/7/isos/x86_64/>`_

 #.
 A /24 network with the gateway being at xxx.xxx.xxx.1, no DHCP should be on